Digital Mobile Radio

 NCPRN DMR Network

 The North Carolina PRN system is a fully digital UHF repeater system that utilizes an ETSI Standard called Digital Mobile Radio, or DMR.
 Their repeaters are linked full time to create a wide-area repeater system that covers parts of Virginia, North Carolina and South Carolina.
 They also utilize on-demand linking that allows a user to connect with others around the world.
 Each of their repeaters are able to support two voice conversations at the same time.
-So, while a user in Raleigh, NC is talking to a user in Columbia, SC, another user can be talking to someone across town, in the Southeast, or around the world.
+So, while a user in Raleigh, NC is talking to a user in Columbia, SC, another user can be talking to someone across town or across the state.

 AB1JU on DMR

-I can be contacted on the NC-PRN network (usually monitoring the local talkgroup on the Wilkesboro, Boone and Ashe DMR repeaters) as radio ID 3137120 / AB1JU.
+I can be contacted on the NC-PRN network (usually monitoring the local talkgroup on the Wilkesboro DMR repeater) or on my Brandmeister hotspot as radio ID 3137120 / AB1JU.

 NC-PRN DMR Codeplug for the CS700 DMR Radio